UP CM should have decency to call Hathras incident a tragedy: Rahul | Politics

 UP CM should have decency to call Hathras incident a tragedy: Rahul

-"The CM of Uttar Pradesh should have the decency to say this is a tragedy and will look into it and will protect this family and this girl," Gandhi told reporters here.
-He was asked by a reporter for his reaction over the UP government reportedly saying that there was an “international conspiracy” to defame it.
+"The Chief Minister of Uttar Pradesh should have the decency to say this is a tragedy and will look into it and will protect this family and this girl," Gandhi told reporters here.
+He was asked by a reporter for his reaction over the Uttar Pradesh government reportedly saying that there was an "international conspiracy" to defame it.

-Before his tractor rallies, Gandhi visited the Hathras victim's family on his second attempt after being dramatically stopped outside Delhi by UP police.
-Gandhi said he visited the family wanted them to know that they are not alone.
+Before his tractor rallies, Gandhi visited the Hathras victim's family on his second attempt after being dramatically stopped outside Delhi by the Uttar Pradesh Police.
+Gandhi said he visited the family and wanted them to know that they are not alone.

-"A child is raped and murdered, but the whole administration attacks the family and country's PM does not utter a word,” he said.
-The 19-year-old Dalit woman was allegedly gangraped and brutalised in Hathras district of Uttar Pradesh on September 14.
-She died a fortnight later.
+"I told the family that I have not come for you alone.
+I came here for your daughter.
+There are lakhs of women across the country who are harassed every day, thousands who are raped.
+I am also here for them as well," he said.
+Gandh said that "a child is raped and murdered, but the whole administration attacks the family and country's prime minister does not utter a word".

 ALSO READ